tomsercu/tomsercu.github.io/_drafts/2018-08-05-technicaldebt.md

 # Trade-off: examples
 Here are some examples from my life, but I think many similar choices will exist in every scientific or engineering discipline which running some form of computational experiments or simulations based on code.
-My scripting language is python but mentally swap it out for your favorite Julia/R/Matlab/etc.
+My scripting language of choice is python but mentally swap it out for your favorite Julia/R/Matlab/etc.
 * Exploring a new dataset with some plotting and viewing statistics.
 Do everything on the command line, in a jupyter notebook, or write some general purpose functions?
 What if you know this dataset will be updated next week and you'll want to do it all over?